 The Paradox of Modern Baskets

-Okay, let’s speak about the results of our tests.
-Brace yourself, due to the reality that they were pretty mind-blowing.
+Okay, let’s discuss the effects of our tests.
+Brace yourself, because they were pretty mind-blowing.
 These new filter baskets allow for higher flow rates and, as a result, higher extractions.
-However here’s the kicker: they achieve this in really different ways.
+However here’s the kicker: they achieve this in very different ways.

 Take the Sworks Billet basket, for example.
 It has a large number of tiny holes, which make up only 4% of the total open area.
 On the other hand, the Pesado HE% basket has large, closely-packed holes that make up a whopping 14% of the total basket area.
-These two baskets achieve similar results, nevertheless in entirely different ways.
+These two baskets achieve similar impacts, nevertheless in totally different ways.
 It’s like comparing apples to oranges!

 The Flow Rate Mystery

 You might be wondering how these different hole sizes and open areas affect the flow rate of espresso.
-Well, here’s the surprising part: the resistance to flow from the basket itself doesn’t truly issue that much.
+Well, here’s the surprising part: the resistance to flow from the basket itself doesn’t in reality matter that much.
 The resistance from the coffee puck is much bigger, so the basket resistance has a minimal effect on the overall flow rate.

 Exploring Basket Quality

 Now, let’s talk about the quality of these baskets.
-The app not only shows us the hole size and total open area, however it also lets us see how uniform the holes are.
+The app not only shows us the hole size and total open area, but it likewise lets us see how uniform the holes are.
 The more uniform the holes, the more even the extraction across the puck.
 Steeps sense, right?

 With the app, we can visualize the differences in hole size and spacing across a basket.
 It’s like looking at a work of art!
 We can see that the Sworks and Pesado baskets have fairly even hole sizes, which is a sign of well-made baskets.
 But there’s a noticeable difference in the spacing of the holes.
 The Sworks holes are placed in a Fibonacci spiral, while the Pesado holes are placed in concentric rings.
 It’s like comparing a Jackson Pollock painting to a Mondrian masterpiece!